Chase Sapphire Reserve vs Preferred: Which Card is Right for You?

 Finally, Chase Sapphire Preferred cardholders now earn a 10% anniversary points bonus every year.
 At the end of every year, Chase will tally up all your spending throughout the year and give you an extra 10% bonus.
 It’s based on the amount you spent regardless of any bonus categories: Spending $10,000 means you’ll get an extra 1,000 points.

 If you hold the Sapphire Reserve Card, you will earn 3x points per dollar spent on dining, including eligible delivery services.
-You will also earn 5x total points on air travel and 10x total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards, and 3x points per dollar spent on all other travel purchases.
+You will also earn 5x total points on air travel and 10x total points on hotels and car rentals when you purchase travel through Chase Travel(SM) and 3x points per dollar spent on all other travel purchases.

 Through 2025, Sapphire Reserve cardholders will earn 10x points per dollar on Lyft rides – including scooters and bike rentals.